Telecominfraproject/wlan-cloud-ucentral-deploy/chart/README.md

 If you want, you may use configuration property `openwifi.security.restapi.disable=true` in order to disable TLS requirements on REST API endpoints which basically only requires OWGW Websocket TLS certificate in order to deploy the whole environment.
 If you will pass certificates into the container they will be ignored.

 You may see example values to enable this feature in [values.restapi-disable-tls.yaml](./feature-values/values.restapi-disable-tls.yaml).

+### PostgreSQL storage option for services

+By default all microservices except RRM service use SQLite as default storage driver, but it is possible to use PostgreSQL for that purpose.
+Both [cluster-per-microservice](environment-values/values.openwifi-qa.external-db.yaml) and [cluster per installation](environment-values/values.openwifi-qa.single-external-db.yaml) deployments method may be used.

 ## Environment specific values